 Most people who hand out flyers have little or no training in doing so.
 You'll all too often see people tasked with handing out flyers for various causes, but who look just lost, standing on their own in a corner of the street, huddling in the shadows, holding out a piece of paper to passersby who have no interest in their existence whatsoever.
 This is a waste of money, brains, and time.
 Over six years, we have learned a couple of simple techniques that make flyer handouts work in practice.
 It is your duty to teach this initially, and teach others to teach it in turn.
 (Of course, you need not follow this experience to the letter.
 Copy and remix to your needs and desires.)
-This technique takes about five minutes to demonstrate ahead of every flyer handout.
+This technique takes about five minutes to demonstrate ahead of every flyer handout activity, and should be demonstrated ahead of every flyer handout.